Skip to main content

 This NGN-maintained connection will be yours alone until it reaches the building edge, where it will share a 10Gbps path across campus.
 (Regular campus backbone traffic rarely exceeds 1Gbps.)
 There is no special configuration required to use these connections.

-This NSF-supported connectivity allows 40Gbps connections that are yours alone all the way to the Prism@UCSD switch, where 120Gbps in connectivity provides access to SDSC and 2x40Gbps connections into the CHERuB 100Gbps switch.
-If you need connectivity via CHERuB to the Internet, you will need to know your Internet destination so that a pathway can be negotiated and set up for your use.
-Subject to fiber availability.
+This NSF-supported connectivity allows 40Gbps connections that are yours alone all the way to the Prism@UCSD switch, where 120Gbps in connectivity provides access to SDSC.
 Note that Prism@UCSD is not supported by IT Services production network staff.

 IPv6 is available on both types of connection where needed.